Mr. Ron Lumbra

-Prior to joining Russell Reynolds Associates in 1998, Ron was with Amoco Corporation, where he served as Regional Vice President for Latin America in their Power Resources business.
-Previously, he was Vice President for the Americas at The AES Corporation.
-Before that, he was a Principal with the Trammell Crow Company.
-Ron began his career as a sales engineer at Hewlett-Packard.
+Earlier in his career, Ron was with Amoco Corporation, where he served as regional vice president for Latin America in their Power Resources business.
+Previously, he was vice president for the Americas at The AES Corporation and principal with the Trammell Crow Company.

 Ms. Stephanie Gaillard White

 Stephanie Gaillard White is the Vice President of Human Resources for MWV (MeadWestvaco Corporation), a global packaging company with a related Specialty Chemicals business.
 She has HR leadership responsibilities for the company's beverage business, the Asia-Pacific region and global corporate functions.
 She also has responsibility for diversity and inclusion.

 Stephanie has over 20 years of corporate experience in the areas of human resources and information technology.
 She is actively engaged in community and non-profit leadership efforts.
 She received a bachelor's degree in Business Administration from the University of South Carolina with a double major in Management Information Systems and Finance.
 Stephanie and her husband Mario, along with their two sons, Andrew and Austin, live in Midlothian, VA.

 Stephanie still enjoys the memories of football, basketball, and dodge ball with her brothers – and winning at least one game….well, one time!